 M-8 Cars (Joint Project with CTDOT).
 This project, jointly funded with CTDOT, entails the design, manufacture, testing, and delivery of 405 new M-8 electric multiple-unit cars for the New Haven Line.
 The initial award for a total of 300 cars was made in 2006; options for a total of 80 cars were awarded, with an additional 25 single cars purchased in 2011 and delivered in 2015.
-Three additional cars were ordered in 2014 and delivered in the 2016 to replace cars damaged in derailment.
-Additional orders totaling 66 cars were approved by the MTA Board in 2016 and 2017, with the first pair delivered in October 2020.
+Three additional cars were ordered in 2014 and delivered in 2016 to replace cars damaged in a derailment.
+Additional orders totaling 66 cars were approved by the MTA Board in 2016 and 2017.
+The first pair was delivered in October 2020, with subsequent deliveries ongoing.

 Dual Mode Locomotive Procurement.
-A contract was awarded to Siemens Mobility Inc. for the design, manufacture, testing, and delivery of 19 dual-mode locomotives and related equipment.
-These new locomotives will replace 31 GE Genesis locomotives purchased in 1995, providing both electric and diesel service on the Hudson, Harlem, and the New Haven lines.
-Contract options include up to 32 additional locomotives for Metro-North; up to 66 locomotives in an alternate configuration for LIRR; up to 20 locomotives in an alternate configuration for CTDOT; and up to 26 locomotives in an alternate configuration for NYS DOT.
+A contract was awarded to Siemens Mobility Inc. for the design, manufacture, testing, and delivery of 19 dual-mode locomotives, an initial option for eight additional locomotives, and related equipment.
+These new locomotives will replace 27 GE Genesis locomotives purchased in 1995, providing both electric and diesel service on the Hudson, Harlem, and the New Haven lines.
+Contract options include up to 32 additional locomotives for Metro-North, up to 66 locomotives in an alternate configuration for LIRR, up to 20 locomotives in an alternate configuration for CTDOT, and up to 26 locomotives in an alternate configuration for NYS DOT.